python/typing/docs/spec/dataclasses.rst

 Typing rules for converters:

-* The ``converter`` must be a callable that must accept a single positional argument (but may optionally accept other arguments, which are ignored for typing purposes).
+* The ``converter`` must be a callable that must accept a single positional argument (but may accept other optional arguments, which are ignored for typing purposes).
-* The type of the first positional parameter provides the type of the synthesized ``__init__`` parameter associated with the field.
+* The type of the first positional parameter provides the type of the synthesized ``__init__`` parameter for the field.
 * The return type of the callable must be assignable to the field's declared type.
 * If ``default`` or ``default_factory`` are provided, the type of the default value should be assignable to the first positional parameter of the ``converter``.